Multi-project wafer service

 Typically MLM approach is used for one wafer batch (consisting of several wafers depending on the fabrication line) and for one customer.
 By using MLM it is possible to get larger devices (even up to wafer size) or larger number of dies and wafers up to few batches typically.
 MLM is a smooth continuation from MPW production volumes upwards and therefore this may support also small/mid size volume production.
 Not all foundries support MLM arrangements.

 Due to the complexity of the technologies available and the need to run MPC/MPWs smoothly, following the rules, timing of the designs and use of suggested design tools are critical for leveraging the benefits of MPC/MPW services.
 However every service provider has its own practicalities including design data, die sizes, design rules, device models, design tools used, ready IP blocks available and timing etc.

 Turn around times and cost of MPC and MPW services depend on the manufacturing technology and designs/prototypes are typically available as bare dies or as packaged devices.
 Deliveries are typically untested, but in most of the cases the quality of the manufacturing process is guaranteed by the measurement results of process control monitor(s) (PCM) or similar.

-MPC approach was one of the first hardware service platforms in semiconductor industry, and the more flexible MPW arrangement is continuing to be part of well established microelectronics manufacturing and foundry model not limited to silicon IC manufacturing but spreading into other semiconductor and microelectronic production areas for cost effective prototyping, development and research.
+MPC approach was one of the first hardware service platforms in semiconductor industry, and the MPW arrangement is continuing to be part of microelectronics manufacturing and foundry model not limited to silicon IC manufacturing but spreading into other semiconductor and microelectronic production areas for prototyping, development and research.